enthought/mayavi/docs/source/tvtk/README.txt

 This document only covers building and using TVTK from inside a checkout of the the enthought SVN_ repository.
-The tvtk module lives inside `enthought.tvtk`.
+The tvtk module lives inside `tvtk`.
 To build the tvtk module and use them from inside the `enthought` sources do the following from the base of the enthought source tree (we assume here that this is in `/home/svn/enthought/src/lib/enthought`)::